shravya-ks/ns-3-dev-git/src/internet/doc/ipv6.rst

 Explicit Congestion Notification (ECN) bits in IPv6
 ===================================================

 - In IPv6, ECN bits are the last 2 bits of the Traffic class and occupy 10th and 11th bit in the header.

 - The IPv6 header class defines an EcnType enum with all four ECN codepoints (ECN_NotECT, ECN_ECT1, ECN_ECT0, ECN_CE) mentioned
-  in RFC 3168, and also a setter and getter method to handle ECN values in the TOS field.
+  in RFC 3168, and also a setter and getter method to handle ECN values in the Traffic Class field.

 Ipv6QueueDiscItem
 *****************

-The traffic control sublayer in |ns3| handles objects of class ``QueueDiscItem`` which are used to hold an ns3::Packet and a ns3::Header.
+The traffic control sublayer in |ns3| handles objects of class ``QueueDiscItem`` which are used to hold an ns3::Packet and an ns3::Header.
 This is done to facilitate the marking of packets for Explicit Congestion Notification.
 The ``Mark ()`` method is implemented in Ipv6QueueDiscItem.
-It is a boolean method and returns true if marking the packet is successful; i.e., it successfully sets the CE bit in IPv4 header.  ``Mark ()`` will return false, however, if the IPv6 header indicates the ``ECN_NotECT`` codepoint.
+It returns true if marking the packet is successful, i.e., it successfully sets the CE bit in the IPv6 header.
+The ``Mark ()`` method will return false, however, if the IPv6 header indicates the ``ECN_NotECT`` codepoint.

 Host and Router behaviour in IPv6 and |ns3|